sdcnku/micropython/docs/reference/speed_python.rst

     mv = memoryview(ba)    # small object is allocated
     func(mv[30:2000])      # a pointer to memory is passed

-A ``memoryview`` can only be applied to objects supporting the buffer protocol - this includes arrays but not lists.
-Small caveat is that while memoryview object is live, it also keeps alive the original buffer object.
-So, a memoryview isn't a universal panacea.
-For instance, in the example above, if you are done with 10K buffer and just need those bytes 30:2000 from it, it may be better to make a slice, and let the 10K buffer go (be ready for garbage collection), instead of making a long-living memoryview and keeping 10K blocked for GC.
+A ``memoryview`` object can only be applied to objects supporting the buffer protocol - this includes arrays but not lists.
+A small caveat is that while the memoryview object is live, it also keeps alive the original buffer object.
+So, a memoryview object isn't a universal panacea.
+For instance, in the example above, if you are done with 10K buffer and just need those bytes 30:2000 from it, it may be better to make a slice, and let the 10K buffer go (be ready for garbage collection), instead of making a long-living memoryview object and keeping 10K blocked for GC.

-Nonetheless, ``memoryview`` is indispensable for advanced preallocated buffer management. ``.readinto()`` method discussed above puts data at the beginning of buffer and fills in entire buffer.
+Nonetheless, the ``memoryview`` class is indispensable for advanced preallocated buffer management.
+The ``.readinto()`` method discussed above puts data at the beginning of buffer and fills in entire buffer.
 What if you need to put data in the middle of existing buffer?
 Just create a memoryview into the needed section of buffer and pass it to ``.readinto()``.